datapartyjs/MeshTNC/README.md

  * `rxlog off`
 </details>

+## KISS Mode

+KISS mode allows for operating the LoRA radio as a KISS modem, which makes it compatible with a lot of pre-existing radio software, including APRS software, and the Linux kernel.

-### KISS Mode
+### Enabling KISS Mode
  * Open a serial console and connect to the lorapipe device
  * `serial mode kiss`

+### Exiting KISS Mode
  * To exit KISS mode and return to CLI mode, you can send a KISS exit sequence like so: `echo -ne '\xC0\xFF\xC0' > /dev/ttyUSBx`
-   * For this to work, ensure your serial port's baud is set correctly with: `stty -F /dev/ttyUSBx <baud>`
+   * For this to work, ensure your serial port's settings and baud rate is set correctly with `stty`
-   * Serial port configuration can be viewed with `stty -F /dev/ttyUSBx`

 ## APRS over LoRa